rbsurajbiswas/Tech-Weirdo-GoogleForm/README.md

 # Google Forms clone

 This project was created by Suraj Biswas.
-I have created this project as an assignment  on React Js and MongoDb.
+I have created this project as an assignment of TechWeirdo on React Js and MongoDb.

 ## How to Install and run
 1. Download the Project in Zip format(Tech-Weirdo-GoogleForm-master)